 It scored 9932 points and topped the 3D Mark Ice Storm Unlimited GPU benchmark.

 Coming to the battery life, the 3080mAh (typical) / 3000mAh (minimum) built-in battery offers decent battery life, even though the it doesn’t have a huge battery like a Redmi Note 4 or the Redmi 4.
 It lasts for a whole day even with heavy use and with average use it lasts more than a day, thanks to optimization in the MIUI 9.
 Sadly, the phone doesn’t have fast charging so it takes about 2 and half hours to charge the phone.

 It achieved a One Charge Rating of 14 hours and 37 minutes mainly due to brilliant talk time.
-We will bring you the complete set of battery life test results soon.
+Check out the complete set of Redmi Y1 battery life test results here.